-This works towards a healthier blood pressure, plus, being surrounded by greenery can be calming to help lower symptoms of depression, stress, and anxiety.
-Also, the concentration on a tasks is good for brain development and problem solving- which in turn influences a healthier memory index.
-In fact, gardening is often used in therapy for those suffering from dementia and alzheimers.
+This works towards healthier blood pressure, plus, being surrounded by greenery can be calming to help lower symptoms of depression, stress, and anxiety.
+Also, the concentration on a task is good for brain development and problem-solving- which in turn influences a healthier memory index.
+In fact, gardening is often used in therapy for those suffering from dementia and Alzheimer’s.

 Growing your own produce helps influence healthier eating choices.
 Fresh produce can get quite costly, and often much goes to waste if you are not able to purchase the amounts you prefer.
 A garden allows you to grow what you need, store what you want, or even give away surplus.
 It also helps influence children to try things they may not otherwise consider.

 What You Might Like to Have

 Before getting started you might want to have a few tools handy to help make your gardening efforts easier.
 Consider the following basics to make your gardening efforts easier:

 A good pair of close-fitting gloves allows movement and protection when digging in the soil, pruning, fertilizing, watering, or simply moving things around.
 Choose the protection level you need based on the types of plants you have.

 Digging in the dirt is inevitable when you have a garden.
 A good shovel allows you to turn your soils and dig deeper holes for planting and transplanting.
 Smaller trowels allow you to get in close and personal, and work in smaller areas.

 Unless you only have raised garden beds, you most likely will want to have something comfortable to kneel or sit upon while caring for your plants.